Assignment 1 — Product Design

 In this assignment, you will put on your designer hat and learn how to design a software product, coming up with ideas, features and designs.
 You will be guided on the various phases in designing your (possibly first) tech product.

 This assignment is highly open-ended.
-We provide milestones so that we can grade your application in a consistent way, even though everyone would be building different apps.
-This assignment is also designed to introduce you to the various phases of app design and the milestones are there to ensure that you learn about the elements in a structured way.
+We provide milestones so that we can grade your application in a consistent way, even though everyone will be building different apps.
+This assignment is also designed to introduce you to the various phases of app design, and the milestones are there to ensure that you learn about the elements in a structured way.
 We will also provide some related tips, references and a little bit of help to get you started.
 These milestones constitute 70% of the assignment's grade.